CLIMATE-NEUTRAL SINCE 2020

 And what about emissions under shared responsibility?

-Our climate strategy relates to emissions for which the Vaillant Group is directly responsible – in other words, the emissions we generate ourselves and over which we have an influence.
-In addition, there are emissions that are generated in the upstream or downstream sections of the value chain and over which we only have an indirect influence.
+Our climate strategy relates to emissions for which the Vaillant Group is directly responsible – in other words, the emissions we generate ourselves and over which we have an influence (Scope 1 and 2).
+In addition, there are emissions that are generated in the upstream or downstream sections of the value chain and over which we only have an indirect influence (Scope 3).
 We share responsibility for these emissions with suppliers, employees and customers.
 These include emissions connected with purchased goods and services, as well as those that are caused by transport, business trips and our employees’ commutes to work.